Can I Sue My Neighbor for Harassment?

 Don't Engage but Document Everything

-As hard as it is, try not to engage with your neighbor's bad behavior.
-Keeping confrontations polite or simply walking away will work in your favor.
+As hard as it is, do not engage in your neighbor's bad behavior.
+Keeping confrontations polite or simply walking away will always work.
 You do not want a record of yelling back at them or harassing them back.

 Instead, try to take videos or photos of what they do.
 Write down the day and time and what they said or did.
 File a police report (even though the police may not investigate every complaint), so you have a strong record of the situation.